 AWARD WINNING SCHOOL PHOTOGRAPHY – JO RICHARDSON COMMUNITY SCHOOL

-In 2016, my award winning school photography helped seal an IMA (International Media Awards) award – ‘best in category’ from a list of 42 finalists.
+In 2016, my award winning school photography helped seal an IMA (International Media Awards) award.
+Together with Creative Schools, we won ‘best in category’ from 42 finalists.
 Opened in 2002, The Jo Richardson Community School is a large secondary in Dagenham.
-JRCS has a rich, varied curriculum and excellent facilities.
+In addition, JRCS has a rich, varied curriculum and excellent facilities.

-I’ve developed an excellent relationship with the executive headteacher, Ges Smith and the staff at JRCS.
-It’s one of many schools I’ve been asked back to based on my previous work.
+I have an excellent relationship with the executive headteacher, Ges Smith and his staff.
+Moreover, it’s one of many schools I’ve been asked back to based on my previous work.

-- Create compelling images for a completely new website design.
+- Create great images for a completely new website design.

 - Cover all year groups, subjects and learning styles.